eysu35/eysu35.github.io/content/Thoughts/the meaning of life according to my inbox.md

-My friend, Grace Jennings (Duke ‘23), compared these periods of internal storminess to the upwelling of cold water in a lake.
+My friend Grace compared these periods of internal storminess to the upwelling of cold water in a lake.
 When they happen, she says that all we can do is paddle forward into the sun-warmed waters.
 We can trust that, throughout our lives, we will swim out of these cold spots as many times as we will run into them.